 System architecture

 In LIME application there will be used REST architecture style and MVC design pattern.
-At the very high level the architecture looks as shown in Figure 1
+At the very high level, the architecture looks as shown in Figure 1.

 Figure 1.
 System architecture

-It is constructed from three main components:
+It is constructed from the following three main components:

 Client-side application with user interface - user access LIME application by using a Web browser.
 UI components collect data from the user and pass it to the Backend application It communicates only through HTTP requests and cannot read files off of a server directly.

-REST Web Service – coordinates the application, manages business logic and data access
+REST Web Service – coordinates the application, manages business logic and data access.

 Database – stores data about business objects.
 Information in form of entities can be inserted, updated and retrieved from the database and eventually passed back to the logic layer for processing.